-The stun gun is an excelent self defense product choice and lately it has been seen on television more than other self defense products.
+The stun gun is an excellent self-defense product choice and lately, it has been seen on television more than other self-defense products.

-In 2010, Hollywood appears to have embraced stun guns.
-Recently stun guns and Taser like non lethal products have been seen on TV shows using them as props in their plots:
+Hollywood has appeared to have embraced stun guns.
+Stun Guns and Taser like non-lethal products have been seen on TV shows using them as props in their plots:

-An Episode of Chuck had the a group of bad girls use a Lipstick type stun gun on Chuck
+A group of bad girls used a Lipstick type stun gun on the show hero.

-Law and Order had a female character using a double shot Taser type prop.
+A Law and Order episode had a female character using a double shot Taser-type prop.

 An episode of CSI had two different Stun Guns types suspected in controlling women pretending to be cats.

-In a Hawaii Five-O episode, Ninja fighters use a stun gun prop to knock out Steve McGarrett while they were stealing his father’s tool box.
+In an older Hawaii Five-O episode, Ninja fighters use a stun gun prop to knock out Steve McGarrett while they were stealing his father’s toolbox.

 The important thing to remember in these shows is that they are fiction.
-While the stories in some shows may be based from real life, the effects are sometimes greatly exaggerated to enhance the experience for the audience.
+While the stories in some shows may be based on real-life, the effects are sometimes greatly exaggerated to enhance the experience for the audience.

-Watching these shows can give a stun gun user a false idea on how these self defense products work.
+Watching these shows can give a stun gun user a false idea of how these self-defense products work.

 Myth: On TV, you may see a scene where an attacker is knocked unconscious by touching him with a stun gun.
 The story may continue when after the person shocked has been tied up and moved, he/she regains consciousness.

-A stun gun works by electrically overwhelming an attacker’s control of the skeletal muscles.
-The pulses generated by stun guns are designed to incapacitate the person by electrically overwhelming his or her control of the skeletal muscles.
-A three to five second shock can incapacitate an attacker so you can get away and get help.
+A stun gun works by generating electrical pulses designed to incapacitate the person by electrically overwhelming his or her control of the skeletal muscles.
+A three to five-second shock can incapacitate an attacker so you can get away and get help.

 Myth: You can cause a heart attack when you use a Stun Gun on an attacker.